ownprep/linux/chapter1.md

 - If the original is moved or deleted → **dangling/broken link** — the path it stores no longer exists
 - Can cross filesystem boundaries
 - Can link to directories

+> Think of a bookmark in a book.
+The bookmark isn't the book itself — it just tells you where to find it.
+If someone moves the book, the bookmark becomes useless.

 ```bash
 ln -s /path/to/original.txt soft_link.txt   # create a symbolic link (-s flag required)